ssailer/legend-daq2lh5/docs/source/manuals/build_raw.rst

 Command line interface
 ----------------------

-A command line interface to |build_raw| is available through the ``pygama`` executable via the ``build-raw`` sub-command.
+A command line interface to |build_raw| is available through the ``legend-daq2lh5`` executable.
 This can be used to quickly convert digitizer data without custom scripting.
 Here are some examples of what can be achieved:

 .. code-block:: console

-    $ pygama build-raw --help  # display usage and exit
+    $ legend-daq2lh5 --help  # display usage and exit

 Convert files and save them in the original directory with the same filenames (but new extension ``.lh5``):

 .. code-block:: console

-    $ pygama [-v] build-raw data/*.orca  # increase verbosity with -v
+    $ legend-daq2lh5 [-v] data/*.orca  # increase verbosity with -v
-    $ pygama build-raw --overwrite data/*.orca  # overwrite output files
+    $ legend-daq2lh5 --overwrite data/*.orca  # overwrite output files
     $ # set maximum number of rows to be considered from each file
-    $ pygama build-raw --max-rows 100 data/*.orca
+    $ legend-daq2lh5 --max-rows 100 data/*.orca

 Customize the group layout of the LH5 files in a JSON configuration file (see above section):